-- In the Star Trek: Deep Space Nine episode "Who Mourns for Morn?" we learn that Morn stores the latinum from a bank heist he took part in years ago in one of his stomachs, which is why his hair fell out.
+- In the Star Trek: Deep Space Nine episode "Who Mourns for Morn?", we learn that Morn took part in a bank heist years ago and has been storing the stolen latinum in one of his stomachs ever since — which is why his hair fell out.

 - Dungeons & Dragons supplement Deities and Demigods Cyclopedia.
 The god Druaga was said to store his soul object in a human being.
 If Druaga's corporeal form is destroyed, the person will die.
 After the person is buried, the soul object will create a new form for Druaga in the person's grave.

 - One of the most basic uses of fleshcrafting discipline in Vampire: The Masquerade.

 - The Samedi can use their clan discipline of Thanatosis to hide or store objects in the folds and wrinkles of their putrid skin.
 Other vampires can learn this application of the discipline, but without skin that naturally sags and stretches, the results tend to be rather... obvious.

 - In Tabletop Games/Shadowrun the 4th edition Augmentation book gives rules and equipment stats for adding one of these into a dead body.